reactables/reactables/docs/src/content/guides/examples/reactable-composition/reactable-composition.md

 ## Composition with Reactables <a name="reactable-composition">

+Aside from creating Reactable primitives with the <a href="https://reactables.github.io/reactables/references/core-api/#rx-builder" target="_blank">RxBuilder</a> factory function, you can also combine any number of Reactables together to form a new one.

+**Two primary use cases for this approach (not mutually exclusive):**

+- You wish to create a Reactable that reuses functionality from other Reactables.

+- One part of your state needs to react to changes of another part.

 Using an example for illustration.
 Consider a naive search that filter's hotels based on `smokingAllowed` and `petsAllowed`.
 Using `RxToggle` and a slightly modified `RxFetchData` from previous examples, we will combine them and implement the search.

 We can start with the toggle filter controls for `smokingAllowed` and `petsAllowed`.
 We will want a reactable with the following state and actions.